Woguem/CNN_models/README.md

 Results :
-           The model is fast and gives 100% accuracy for classification but gives low accuracy for regression.
+           The model is fast and gives 100% accuracy for classification and 92% accuracy for regression.